MuckRock/bulk-delete-documents/README.md

 # DocumentCloud Mass Delete Documents Add-On

 This document will go through a query of documents and delete them all.
+Please exercise great caution, as this is not reversible.